 College Application Help

 Our admissions representatives are available to answer any questions you may have about the application, academics, and more.
-Visit our Admissions Representatives page to find all the support you need.
+Contact your admissions representative to find all the support you need.

 Narrow Down Your List of Schools

 Before you begin the application process, consider the colleges and universities you will apply to.
 As you narrow down your list of options, important things to consider can include: size, location, clubs and activities offered, research opportunities, housing, academic programs, and any other qualities that are important to you.
 Visiting a university is one of the best ways to see if it is a good fit for you.
 Schools tend to offer many opportunities to experience campus so that you can picture yourself there.
 Learn more about options for visiting Drexel.